thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 6. Click "Add" in the lower right corner of the dialog box.
 7. After the alias has been added, click "Save" in the lower right corner of the dialog box.
 8. Click the "Add new widget" icon in the center of the screen.
-9. In the opened widget bundles selection, click "Cards system".
-There select the Entity table widget.
+9. From the drop-down Select widget menu, select a Cards bundle.
+In the cell "Latest values", pick a _Entities table_ widget.
+10. Select the _Device search query_ alias and add telemetry.
+Click "Add" in the lower right of the dialog.
+11. After adding the widget, click a big tick icon in the lower right corner of the screen to save all applied changes.

 {% include images-gallery.html imageCollection="device-search-query" %}

 ### Entity view search query

 This alias allows choosing entity views of specified type which are related to specified originator up to specified level and in specified direction.
-An entity view called 'Device-D-entity-view' which has 'contains' relation to it from Device D was created with a type 'example-type' which provides access to 'water_level' timeseries from Device D.
+An entity view called 'Compressor ZX-77 Entity View' which has 'contains' relation to it from Compressor ZX-77 was created with a type 'Compressors Entity View Type
+' which provides access to 'Power' timeseries from Compressor ZX-77.
-This alias filters entity views with types ‘example-type’ that have any relation from device ‘Device D’ up to relation level 1.
+This alias filters entity views with types ‘Compressors Entity View Type’ that have any relation from device ‘Compressor ZX-77’ up to relation level 1.

 Let's learn how to add a Device search query alias and use it in a widget: